leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 #### Mental model

-Prior experiences and expectations of how a product should work in the users mind.
+Prior experiences and expectations of how a product should work in the user's mind.

 #### Concept model

-Prior experiences, plans, and design intents for how a product should work in the creators mind.
+Prior experiences, plans, and design intents for how a product should work in the creator's mind.

 #### System model